After concluding this homestand with 3 games against the Oakland Athletics, the Yankees head west: Kansas City, Seattle, Oakland.

-That’s still faster than Greyhound (70 hours, changing in Chicago, Minneapolis and Billings, $484 round-trip) and Amtrak (69 hours, changing in Chicago, $428 each way, before booking sleeping arrangements).
-But flights, usually changing in Chicago, will be a lot more expensive.
+That’s still faster than Greyhound (70 hours, changing in Pittsburgh, Chicago, Minneapolis and Missoula, $488 round-trip) and Amtrak (67 hours, changing in Chicago, $700 before booking sleeping arrangements).

-Amtrak's King Street Station is just to the north of the stadium complex, at S. King St. & 3rd Ave.
+King Street Station is just to the north of the stadium complex, at S. King St. & 3rd Ave.
 S., and horns from the trains can sometimes be heard as the trains go down the east stands of CenturyLink Field and the right-field stands of Safeco.
-The Greyhound station is at 811 Stewart St. at 8th Ave., in the Central Business District, about halfway between the stadiums and Seattle Center.
+The Greyhound station is at 811 Stewart St. at 8th Ave., in the Central Business District, about halfway between the stadiums and the Seattle Center complex.

-Going In.
-Founded in 1853, and named for a Chief of the Duwamish Indians, Seattle is easily the biggest city in America's Northwest, with 630,000 people within the city limits and 3.5 million in its metropolitan area.
-With Lake Washington, Puget Sound, and the Cascade mountain range nearby, including Mount Rainier, it may be, on those rare clear days, America's most beautiful metro areas.
+Once In the City.
+Founded in 1853, and named for a Chief of the Duwamish Indians, Seattle is easily the biggest city in America's Northwest, with 635,000 people within the city limits and 3.6 million in its metropolitan area.
+Just as Charlotte is called the Queen City of the Southeast, and Cincinnati the Queen City of the Midwest, Seattle is known as the Queen City of the Northwest.
+All its greenery has also gotten it the tag the Emerald City.
+With Lake Washington, Puget Sound, and the Cascade mountain range nearby, including Mount Rainier, it may be, on those rare clear days, America's most beautiful metro area.

-East-west street addresses increase from Puget Sound and the Alaskan Way on east.
+East-west street addresses increase from Puget Sound and the Alaskan Way on eastward.
 North-south addresses are separated by Yesler Way.
 At 967 feet high, Columbia Center, a.k.a.
 The Black Tower, is the tallest building in the Northwest, and, for the moment, the tallest building in North America west of the Rocky Mountains except for the U.S. Bank Tower in Los Angeles.
-(A building going up in San Francisco is expected to top the Black Tower by 2017.)
+(A building going up in San Francisco, and another in Los Angeles, are both expected to top the Black Tower by 2017.)
 If you're wondering about Seattle's most famous icon, the Space Needle, it was once the tallest structure west of the Mississippi River, but at 605 feet it is well short of the Black Tower.